kubernetes/website/content/en/blog/_posts/2023-10-26-blixt-ebpf-rust-in-kubernetes-sigs.md

 [solves several security and ergonomic problems with managing BPF programs on Linux systems][bpfdwhy].

-[After the license review process, which allowed provided a blanket exception for the use of dual licensed eBPF in CNFN, completed recently][lrev] the project became officially Kubernetes SIGs and interest has been growing.
+[After the license review process, which provided a blanket exception for the use of dual licensed eBPF in CNCF, completed recently][lrev] the project became officially Kubernetes SIGs and interest has been growing.
 We have several goals for the project which revolve around the continued development of Gateway API, with a specific focus on helping mature Layer 4 support (e.g. `UDPRoute`